 Project Overview

 80-100 Word Objectives Overview

 Human exposure to excessive heat, especially in cities, accounts for more fatalities in the United States than any other weather hazard.
 An unbalanced vulnerability of the poor, homeless, elderly, and ethnic minorities highlights the necessity for understanding these spatial discrepancies in order to enact effective and meaningful change.
-Remote sensing will help produce visual aids outlining potential heat islands, communities at higher risk, and zones of greatest incidence.
-This in turn will provide more appropriate locations for cooling centers and assist officials in delivering proper aid.
+Remote sensing helped produce visual aids outlining potential heat islands, communities at higher risk, and zones of greatest incidence.
+This will provide information regarding appropriate locations for cooling centers and assist officials in delivering proper aid.

 Abstract

 Extreme heat causes more human fatalities in the United States than other natural disasters, elevating the concern of heat-related mortality.
 Maricopa County, Arizona is specifically known for its high heat index and is the leading megapolitan area in the U.S. for population growth and urbanization.
 As Phoenix expands, the increase in an urban environment raises the nighttime temperatures and induces a positive feedback loop by further raising the daytime temperatures, creating an urban heat island effect.
 Those at higher risk of heat-related stresses are unequally distributed, leaving the poor, homeless, non-native speakers, elderly, and the socially isolated vulnerable to these events.
 While this is a devastating incidence, it can be prevented.
 The Arizona Department of Health Services and the Phoenix Heat Relief Network, among others, are working to create more effectively placed cooling centers and heat warning systems to aid those with the highest exposure.
-Using Earth observation technology from thermal wavelength bands of Landsat 7 and 8, ASTER, and MODIS imagery information on revised heat vulnerability, heat duration, and heat incident recurrences prove beneficial for those suffering from heat-caused and heat-related injuries.
-They will also provide essential components for future policy decision-making regarding appropriate locations for cooling centers and efficient warning systems.
+Using Earth observation technology from thermal wavelength bands of Landsat 7 and 8, ASTER, and MODIS imagery information on revised heat vulnerability, heat duration, and heat incident recurrences proved(?) beneficial for those suffering from heat-caused and heat-related injuries.
+They also provided essential components for future policy decision-making regarding appropriate locations for cooling centers and efficient warning systems.

 Community Concerns

 Extreme heat is a chronic health hazard and is expected to become more dangerous with time and individuals’ vulnerability.
-Civilians most affected include those without air conditioning, proper insulation, low-income, newcomers, homeless, minorities, and socially isolated.
+Civilians most affected include those without air conditioning or proper insulation, those with low income, newcomers, homeless, minorities, and socially isolated.

 Expanding urban landscapes with impervious surfaces slow down cooling rates at nighttime, resulting in elevated nighttime and daily average temperatures.
 Area types most affected are dependent on housing type, location and distance from the nearby urban heat island(s), land use/cover, and crime rate.
 Knowing this information can show where the optimal position of new cooling centers would be located.